Gary Stills: Baltimore Ravens

 Stills signed with the Baltimore Ravens before the 2006 season.
 In his first year with the franchise, he played in 16 games and recorded a team record 44 special teams tackles.
 In 2007, he again played in 16 games and finished the season with 15 tackles and one sack.
 He was released from the Ravens on August 30, 2008, during final cuts.

 St. Louis Rams

 Two days after being let go by the Ravens, Stills was signed by the St. Louis Rams on September 1, 2008.

 Las Vegas Locomotives

 Stills was drafted by the Las Vegas Locomotives on June 18, 2009.

 NFL statistics

 Personal life

-His two sons, Dante and Darius, are currently attending West Virginia University and are members of the West Virginia Mountaineers football team.
+His two sons, Dante and Darius, played football at West Virginia University.
+Dante is currently a member of the Arizona Cardinals and Darius is a free agent.